actuallyNothing/chatping/README.md

 "chatping_alphanumeric" (default "0"):
 Defines if the script should try and delete any non-alphanumerical characters.
 This includes symbols like stars, hearts, and such.
 It can cause some issues with various characters, but it's useful if people don't usually autocomplete your name with the TAB key.

+"chatping_casesensitive" (default "0"):
+Defines if the match between the message and your nick should be perfect regarding uppercase and lowercase letters.
+Disabled by default, so 'ACTUALLYNOTHING' is the same as 'actuallyNothing'.